 A male guppy’s caudal, dorsal, and anal fins are quite bigger in size and more vibrant compared to a female guppy’s fins.

-And lastly, gravid spot, a dark spot positioned near the guppy’s tail, is only present in female guppies.
+And lastly, the gravid spot, a dark spot positioned near the guppy’s tail, is only present in female guppies.
 If the females get impregnated, the gravid spot will grow larger and darker.